richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

 Blog

+26/02/24
+    Achievements:
+        - Change Authentication method
+        - Add database for users
+        - Find a method to encrypt data before adding it to database

+    To do:
+        - Refactor

+    Thoughts:
+        - Will learn and experiment using github branches to do refactoring

 25/02/24
     Achievements:
         - I finally crushed the bug in delete certificates!
 Basically, I wanted to query a data that I deleted already.
 So if I queried the data first than delete it, it would work.
 Thank god.
 I was stuck here for 2 days